danespinosa/UnsubscribeEmail/README.md

 - Ensure all model files were downloaded via Git LFS
 - Check file permissions on the model directory
 - The app will still work using regex-only mode

+### Emails not being deleted/marked as read
+- Ensure you've granted the `Mail.ReadWrite` permission
+- Check that you've granted admin consent if required
+- Verify the access token includes the required scopes
+- Emails in Deleted Items and Junk folders are automatically excluded from processing

 ## License